jeremy21212121/cpu-gpu-monitor-deno-ts/README.md

 Running `main.ts` will take measurements every 10 seconds, then generate an HTML chart upon receiving SIGINT (Ctrl + C).

-It depends on having a `sensors` binary on your path, with should be the case with most common linux distros AFAIK.
+It depends on having a `sensors` binary on your path, which should be the case with most common linux distros AFAIK.

 ## Running